dhutapratama/docs/mail.md

 <a name="events"></a>
 ## Events

-Laravel fires two events during the process of sending mail messages.
+Lets fires two events during the process of sending mail messages.
 The `MessageSending` event is fired prior to a message being sent, while the `MessageSent` event is fired after a message has been sent.
 Remember, these events are fired when the mail is being *sent*, not when it is queued.
 You may register event listeners for this event in your `App\Providers\EventServiceProvider` service provider:

     use App\Listeners\LogSendingMessage;
     use App\Listeners\LogSentMessage;